 Why is this important?
 Because most often these attacks happen due to a misconfiguration or some other form of human error.
 It’s actually estimated that 99% of cloud security failures are linked to the user/customer as opposed to the provider.

-However, routinely conducting an AWS WAR will help you catch those errors that could lead to cyberattacks.
-On top of that, it allows you to assess your security practices and look at the steps you can take to strengthen your overall security.
+However, routinely conducting an AWS WAR will help you catch errors that could lead to a cyberattack.
+Additionally, it allows you to assess your security practices and understand steps you can take to strengthen your security posture.

-Best of all, an AWS WAR allows you to learn from any mistakes without having to learn by experiencing a data breach.
+Most importantly, an AWS WAR enables you to learn from any errors without the risk of experiencing a data breach firsthand.

 Who Conducts an AWS WAR?